Smut (comics): Publication history

+In 1991, the editors of Smut also released a children's version of the comic titled Acne.

+Content

 Its strips were usually heavily violent, full of profanity and with themes many may regard as being politically incorrect.
 Its flagship character was "Everard Edbutt", a heavily built skinhead who, despite his cheerfully moronic nature, tended to get very violent when anyone bothered him.
 His surreal strength invariably meant he horribly mutilated people without much effort, such as by punching someone in the face with such force that his fist bursts through the back of their head.

 Other characters, who invariably had self-explanatory names, included: